- MonEDT | Online schedule

 MoodleAIR | A learning platform for student integration and success

 MoodleAIR is a learning platform, open to all and designed by the « pôle d'Appui à la Réussite Étudiante » (ARE) to facilitate your studies at Unistra.
+It features training modules that focus on the skills you'll need during your time at university.
+These are organized around four majors themes:

-You can also follow ARE on social networks: Facebook and Instagram.
+You can follow ARE on Instagram.

 To log in